Hawzen/Grades-Animator/README.md

 ### If you're studying in KSU you can follow the following steps to add all your history, or just do it manually (pre-reqs: python, pandas, numpy)
 * Sign in Edugate > `Academic` > `Academic history` > Save the page and rename the html file to whatever name you want then place it at the root of this repo
 * run `python extract_data.py YOUR_FILE_NAME.html`
 * Make sure the output is in the root of the repo.
-Then run the app
+Then run the site locally